anonimys2020/IFCS/README.md

 The project has the following folder structure:

 - `RUNME.vbs`: VBScript file that triggers the execution of the batch script.
-- `bat\script.bat`: Batch script responsible for copying files.
+- `bat/script.bat`: Batch script responsible for copying files.
 - `copied/`: A folder where the copied files are stored.

 You can modify the script and batch file to suit your needs.